Vedant-dema/dashboard/todo/README.md

 3. Keep active work to 3 tasks max.
 4. End day with review and carry-forward list.
 5. Update `backlog.md` after end-of-day review.
+6. On weekends, skip normal daily file creation unless there is urgent production work.

 ## Rules
 - Track both "what to do" and "what not to do."